Analytical reconstruction of equivalent purely kinetic k-essence description for $c_s^2(w)$ barotropic fluid models: A new reconstruction method

 Furthermore, the dynamics of $w(a)$ can be expressed in closed form as

-Therefore, to have analytically tractable models (in the sense that analytic expressions for $F(X)$ can be obtained and that a closed expression for $w(a)$ can be obtained), two conditions must be satisfied: \begin{itemize} \item $f(w)$ should be invertible, \item $f'(w)/w$ should be integrable. \end{itemize} Invertibility of $f(w)$ is in some cases secured by the restriction of $w$ to a finite interval (e.g. a $[-1,0]$ interval in parametric regimes that correspond to unified dark sector descriptions).
+{\bf In the expressions (\ref{eq:Foff}) and (\ref{eq:wofa}) $w'$ is an integration variable.} Therefore, to have analytically tractable models (in the sense that analytic expressions for $F(X)$ can be obtained and that a closed expression for $w(a)$ can be obtained), two conditions must be satisfied: \begin{itemize} \item $f(w)$ should be invertible, \item $f'(w)/w$ should be integrable. \end{itemize} Invertibility of $f(w)$ is in some cases secured by the restriction of $w$ to a finite interval (e.g. a $[-1,0]$ interval in parametric regimes that correspond to unified dark sector descriptions).